TrainWeb.org Facebook Page

 Map: Mo 29 H 11 Topographic Maps

 Westbound MARC 24 arrives just as an east/southbound Metro Red Line train goes underground.
-The distant red rectangle is the side of a truck at the Randolph Road grade crossing.
+The distant red rectangle is the side of a truck back at the Randolph Road grade crossing.

 Halpine